-All students completing a B.S. in Economics are required to complete an exit exam administered by the department.
+All students completing a B.S. in Economics, a B.A. or B.S. in Political Science or a B.S. in Sociology are required to complete an exit exam administered by the department.
 This exam must be completed during the semester of graduation except for summer graduates who must complete the exam in the spring semester prior to graduation.
 Details regarding the exam are available in the department office.